 Why a company thinks of going public, what compliances they have to

-follow, key consideration of pre-conversion and post-conversion, detailed steps from going private to public with role played by merchant bankers.
+follow key consideration of pre-conversion and post-conversion, detailed steps from going private to public with the role played by merchant bankers.

 Why Companies go Public